Agnieszka Radwańska: Personal life

 Born in Kraków to Robert Radwański, and his wife, Marta, Radwańska began playing tennis at the age of four after her father introduced her to the sport.
 Her younger sister, Urszula, is also a tennis player.
 Radwańska named Pete Sampras and Martina Hingis as inspirations.
 In 2009, Radwańska became a WTA ambassador for Habitat for Humanity.
 She has also studied tourism at universities in Kraków.

 Radwańska is a practising Roman Catholic, and she took part in the Catholic campaign in her native country "Nie wstydzę się Jezusa!" ("I'm not ashamed of Jesus!").
 She released a video for the campaign in which she urged her fans to "not be ashamed of believing" and arranged her tennis balls so they would read "JEZUS" ("JESUS").
 In the summer of 2013, she was disqualified from this campaign after posing nude for ESPN magazines The Body Issue.

-According to Forbes in 2012 she was the ninth highest-earning female athlete in the world.
+According to Forbes, in 2012 she was the ninth-highest-earning female athlete in the world.

 In 2016, Radwańska got engaged to Dawid Celt, a Polish former tennis player who was also her hitting partner, and current coach of Top 50 player Magda Linette.
 Their engagement was accidentally revealed by her friend, Caroline Wozniacki, on 7 September 2016.
 On 22 July 2017, they married surrounded by family, friends and her WTA and ATP peers.
 In attendance were Aga's younger sister Urszula, Angelique Kerber, Caroline Wozniacki, former Polish No. 1 Marta Domachowska, Alicja Rosolska, Katarzyna Piter, Wimbledon doubles Champion Łukasz Kubot, Mariusz Fyrstenberg, Marcin Matkowski and also former Wimbledon semifinalist Jerzy Janowicz.
-The wedding ceremony took place at the Church of St Michael the Archangel and St Stanislaus Bishop and Martyr, Pauline Fathers Monastery, Skałka, in Krakow, Poland, where Radwańska was baptized.
+The wedding ceremony took place at the Church of St Michael the Archangel and St Stanislaus Bishop and Martyr, Pauline Fathers Monastery, Skałka, in Kraków, Poland, where Radwańska was baptized.

 In March 2019, Radwańska partnered with Italian professional dancer Stefano Terrazzino to participate in the next edition of Dancing with the Stars: Taniec z gwiazdami.
 It is the Polish version of the BBC's popular Dancing with the Stars/Strictly Come Dancing franchise, which has been sold to more than 40 countries worldwide.
 Aga donated her prize money from Taniec z Gwiazdami (season 22) to UNICEF charity.

 In January 2020, Radwańska announced that she was pregnant with her first child.
-Shortly after celebrating her third wedding anniversary, Radwanska had her first child, a son.
+Shortly after celebrating her third wedding anniversary, Radwańska had her first child, a son.